lbzhello/andy/README.md

   ```

   * for expr1 expr2 => (for expr1 expr2)
-  for will return a array
+  for will return an array
   ```
   i = 0
   rst = for i < 5 {